Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Abstract

 \section{Abstract}

 Novel summary statistics beyond the standard 2-point correlation function (2PCF) are necessary to capture the full astrophysical and cosmological information from the small-scale ($r < 30h^{-1}$Mpc) galaxy clustering.
 However, the analysis of beyond-2PCF statistics on small scales is challenging because we lack the appropriate treatment of observational systematics for arbitrary summary statistics of the galaxy field.
-In this paper, we develop a full forward modeling pipeline for any summary statistics using high-fidelity simulation lightcones that accounts for all observational systematics and is appropriate for a wide range of summary statistics.
+In this paper, we develop a full forward modeling pipeline for a wide range of summary statistics using the large high-fidelity \textsc{AbacusSummit} lightcones that accounts for many systematic effects but also remains flexible and computationally efficient to enable posterior sampling.
 We apply our forward model approach to a fully realistic mock galaxy catalog and demonstrate that we can recover unbiased constraints on the underlying galaxy--halo connection model using two separate summary statistics: the standard 2PCF and the novel $k$-th nearest neighbor ($k$NN) statistics, which are sensitive to correlation functions of all orders.
-We expect that applying this forward model approach to current and upcoming surveys while leveraging a multitude of summary statistics will become a powerful technique in maximally extracting information from the non-linear scales.
+We will extend this method to a full cosmology emulator in a follow up paper.
+We expect this to become a powerful approach when applying to upcoming surveys such as DESI where we can leverage a multitude of summary statistics across a wide redshift range to maximally extract information from the non-linear scales.